-Costello Tetra (Hemigrammus hyanuary) Fish Species Profile
+Costello Tetra (Hemigrammus hyanuary) Species Profile & Care Guide

 The Costello Tetra is seen much less often in the hobby than it used to be and it is sometimes mistaken for the common Head and Tail Light Tetra, as it resembles an elongated variant of that species.

 The Costello Tetra is a peaceful and somewhat placid fish and is best kept in a community tank with fish of similar size.
 It will not compete well with very boisterous or much larger tankmates as they are easily intimidated by more extensive or more rowdy species.

 These Tetras are naturally a shoaling species and will fare much better when in the company of its kind.
 It would be best if you kept Costello Tetras in groups of at least six preferably more.
 Like most Tetras, it looks far more effective and natural-looking when maintained together, and the fish will also feel more secure.

 The Costello Tetra has an elongated pale silvery-olive body with a distinct bright yellowish-green lateral stripe running along the gills to the caudal peduncle.
 On the caudal peduncle, you will find a large black spot.
 Their caudal fin is distinctly forked, and their fins are translucent with a delicate yellow hint.

 |Best kept as||Groups 6+|

 |Lifespan||3 - 5 years|

 |Temperature||74 - 80 ℉ (23.3 - 26.7 ℃)|

 The Costello Tetras are endemic to the Central and Upper Amazon basin through Lake Hyanuary near Manaus in Brazil as well as Peru in South America.
 They inhabit soft and acidic brown coloured water stained from tannins in slow-moving rivers, streams and floodplain lakes covered with dense vegetation.